 If you qualified for subsidies, it may be helpful to have the income estimate used to calculate your tax subsidy.
 Your tax preparer may need that estimate if your income differed greatly from the estimate and you end up with a large subsidy repayment to defend (or refund to claim).

 Under the Tax Cuts and Jobs Act, the penalty for failure to acquire health insurance coverage will be eliminated beginning in 2019.
 For the tax year 2018, the uninsured may still be subject to a penalty.

 You may also need to provide information on payment or refund methods.
 If you intend to use electronic payment methods, you will need information such as your account number and the bank's routing number.
 That is not necessarily the number printed on your check – verify the correct information with your bank.

-With proper preparation, nothing will go wasted during your tax preparation trip to the CPA – none of your time, your CPA’s time, or your money.
+With proper preparation, nothing will go wasted during your trip to the tax preparer – none of your time, your tax preparer's time, or your money.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.